How do you write headlines that work? How do you write great headlines that keep readers engaged?

 Something about brainstorming with headlines made things more concrete.
 I usually tend to write headlines for the article after I’ve completed it, but writing the headlines first gave me a feeling of quiet confidence, because it made me feel like the article was already done.

-However, there are times when I'd get stuck and not have topics
+However, there are times when I'd get stuck and not have article topics

 Which is one of the reasons I love e-mail.
 I know how people detest e-mail, but I love it to bits.
 Today I subscribe to just a few newsletters in my field of work, but back then, I had at least a dozen different newsletters in my inbox every single day.